-Most legacy devices still need to be certified on time for the end of the extended transitional periods.
+Most legacy devices still need to be certified on time for their extended transitional period deadlinesi.
 Certification bottlenecks still are possible leading up to May 2025 for a variety of reasons, including the considerable (and overlapping) workload required by Notified Bodies leading up to May 2025, 2026 and 2027, the lack of Notified Body agreement with over half of the SME market, and specific challenges for getting Class D devices certified.